awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

      **Type:** String

      \(Required\) The IAM instance profile\.
-This is the IAM role used to perform the AWS Systems Manager automation against the Amazon EC2 instance and AWS AMIs\.
-For more information, see [ Create an Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html) in the *Systems Manager User Guide*\.
+This is the IAM role used to perform the Systems Manager automation against the Amazon EC2 instance and AWS AMIs\.
+For more information, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
    + `SubnetId`

      **Type:** String